FooDeas/raspberrypi-ua-netinst/README.md

     # Device / peripheral options
     gpu_mem=                  # Specifies the amount of RAM in MB that should be reserved for the GPU.
-                              #   The minimum is "16".
+                              #   To allow the VideoCore GPU kernel driver to be loaded correctly, you should
+                              #   use at least "32".
 If not defined, the bootloader sets it to 64MB.
+The
+                              #   minimum value is "16".
     sound_enable=0            # Set to "1" to enable the onboard audio. camera_enable=0           # Set to "1" to enable the camera module.
 This sets all needed parameters in config.txt. camera_disable_led=0      # Disables the camera led.
 The option `camera_enable=1` has to be set to take effect.